 If you are convicted of drunk driving in Ohio, the CDL disqualification period lasts up to one year for a first offense.
 In the event of a second DUI conviction, it results in a lifetime suspension.

-What Happens After a DUI Conviction?
+What Happens After a DUI Conviction in Ohio?

 Even after your one-year suspension is over, there are still consequences due to having a DUI conviction on your criminal record.
 For example, you may not be hired once a potential employer gains access to your driving record and holds the charges against you.
 Additionally, insurance premiums will significantly increase.